kopf/ahye/README.md

 ### Drag-and-drop uploads

 To upload an image file you've already saved on your computer, just visit your ahye website and drag the image into the browser window.
 The file will automatically upload.
+You can also drag-and-upload multiple files at once for batch uploads.

 ### Mirroring